Family mourns Niles native killed following traffic stop in New Mexico - Leader Publications

 While it would be painful for her, Cox said being able to see the dashcam or bodycam footage of the altercation would bring her some form of peace by allowing her to fully understand the circumstances that led to her brother’s death.

 “I just want to see that [the police] did their job correctly,” Cox said.
 “Because my brother is not here, I don’t believe they did.
-I don’t believe that had to kill him.”
+I don’t believe that they had to kill him.”

 Until she can get more answers, Cox said she just wants the world to know Applewhite as she knew him — a kind, happy person, who was more than the charges listed against him in news reports.